sradics/digital-garden/_notes/PARA Method Notes.md

 ### About Goals
 - A goal without a corresponding project is a "dream"
 - A project without a corresponding goal is a "hobby"

 ## Areas of Responsibility
+> [!note]
+> **Long term responsibilities** you want to manage over time.
-A sphere of activity with a standard to be maintained over time
+> A sphere of activity with a standard to be maintained over time.

 * The roles you take on in life and the hats you wear (Spouse, Mother/Father, Team Leader, Soccer Coach)
 * The ongoing standards where the buck stops with you (Product Development, Company Newsletter, Legal)
 * Things that take a certain amount of constant attention (Exercise, Finances, Apartment, Pets)

 ## Resources
+> [!note]
+> **Topics or interest** that may be useful in the future

 - Interests (web design, crowdfunding, woodworking, frisbee golf, bio-hacking
 - Themes (psychology, politics, leadership, integrity)
 - Assets (stock photos, typography links, marketing swipe file, product testimonials, code snippets)

+## Archives
+> [!note]
+>  inactive items from any of the 3 categories (PAR)

 ## Flow of items
 ### From Projects
-- TO AREAS: A project can become a long-term, ongoing responsibility
+- ➡ AREAS: A project can become a long-term, ongoing responsibility
-- TO RESOURCES: Scan the "intermediate work" (brainstorms, notes, background research, diagrams, interview notes, etc.) generated during a project that may be useful for future projects
+- ➡ RESOURCES: Scan the "intermediate work" (brainstorms, notes, background research, diagrams, interview notes, etc.) generated during a project that may be useful for future projects
-- TO ARCHIVES: Moving completed or inactive projects to Archives for future reference
+- ➡ ARCHIVES: Moving completed or inactive projects to Archives for future reference

 ### From Areas
-- TO PROJECTS: Information you've been collecting may be useful to a new project you started
+- ➡ PROJECTS: Information you've been collecting may be useful to a new project you started
-- TO RESOURCES: If you realize a note that you thought was only relevant to you can also provide value to others
+- ➡ RESOURCES: If you realize a note that you thought was only relevant to you can also provide value to others
-- TO ARCHIVES: Archiving an area that ceases to be active (this applies to relationships)
+- ➡ ARCHIVES: Archiving an area that ceases to be active (this applies to relationships)

 ### From Resources
-- TO PROJECTS: An interest can become a full-blown project (one of the primary use cases for resource notebooks)
+- ➡ PROJECTS: An interest can become a full-blown project (one of the primary use cases for resource notebooks)
-- TO AREAS: When you realize a piece of information in a resource notebook could apply to an area of responsibility in your life
+- ➡ AREAS: When you realize a piece of information in a resource notebook could apply to an area of responsibility in your life

 ## Core Principle of Organization